Go Back Email Link

 • Prepare the ice bath.
 Fill a large mixing bowl with cold water + lots of ice.
 When there's 15 seconds left on the timer, begin transferring eggs to the prepared ice bath.
 Let soft boiled eggs cool for 5 minutes, then gently crack the egg on a hard surface loosening the shell on all sides.
 Peel the egg inside the ice bath.
 This helps to ensure the shell peels off more easily.

 • Marinate the eggs.
-Combine ¾ cup low-sodium soy sauce, 3 Tbsp mirin, ½ Tbsp sesame oil, and 2 thinly sliced garlic cloves in a small bowl, then whisk to combine.
+Combine ¾ cup low-sodium soy sauce, 3 Tbsp mirin, ½ Tbsp sesame oil, and 2 thinly sliced garlic cloves in a small tupperware, then whisk to combine.
 Place peeled eggs in the soy sauce marinade, then cover and refrigerate 8 hours or overnight, turning once halfway through.

 • Slice, then serve.
 When ready to serve, carefully slice each egg in half or quarters, then serve over sticky rice with thinly sliced seaweed.
 Eggs will keep for 2 days.